rabirabirara/obsidian-jelly-snippets/README.md

 - Bugfixes and auditing?
 - Add newline option for snippet definition to make simple snippets easy rather than cumbersome
 - Add trigger on enter and a dropdown that allows each setting to either have the whitespace afterwards or not have it.
 (Currently doesn't work well with Tab; will have to see.)
+- Do the things liamcain suggested in my plugin PR to the Obsidian plugin repo.

 ### Other caveats